hankertrix/Inline-Skate-Info/README.md

 ### List of bot commands

 - `start` : Starts the bot and displays a basic overview of what the bot does.
 - `help` : Displays information about how to use the bot and its commands.
 - `terminology` : Displays the common terms that are regularly used in inline skating.
 - `tricks` : Displays information about inline skating tricks.
 - `trick_lists` : Provides a list of trick lists for you to peruse.
+- `routes` : Provides a list of urban skating routes for you to peruse.
 - `rulebooks` : Provides a list of official rulebooks for you to peruse.
 - `buying_guides` : Provides a list of buying guides for you to peruse.
-- `maintenance_guides` : Provides a list of maintenance guides
-  for you to peruse.
+- `maintenance_guides` : Provides a list of maintenance guides for you to peruse.
 - `glossaries` : Provides a list of glossaries for you to peruse.
-- `misc_resources` : Provides a list of miscellaneous resources
-  for you to peruse.
+- `misc_resources` : Provides a list of miscellaneous resources for you to peruse.
-- `skate_boot_types` : Displays information about the
-  different types of skate boots.
+- `skate_boot_types` : Displays information about the different types of skate boots.
 - `skate_recs` : Displays the recommended skates for beginners.
-- `discount_info` : Displays information about the tertiary student discount.
+- `discount_info` : Displays information about the tertiary student
+  discount.
-- `where_to_buy` : Displays information about the places
-  you can buy skates from.
+- `where_to_buy` : Displays information about the places you can buy skates from.
-- `where_to_rent` : Displays information about the places
-  where you can rent inline skates in Singapore.
+- `where_to_rent` : Displays information about the places where you can rent inline skates in Singapore.
 - `skate_parks` : Displays information about skate parks in Singapore.
 - `skating_rinks` : Displays information about skating rinks in Singapore.
 - `brands` : Displays information about the brands related to inline skating.
 - `fr_differences` : Displays information about the differences
   between the various FR skates.
 - `f5s_vs_f6s` : Displays information about the differences between the